sciserver/sciserver-compute-images/heasarc/README.md

 please see the HEASARC help desk at https://heasarc.gsfc.nasa.gov/cgi-bin/Feedback or the SciServer help desk.

-This is the import hierarchy:
+### Overview
+The hierarchy of the images is as follows:

-	idies-ubuntu18 -> miniconda-ubuntu18 -> sciserver-ubuntu18 -> sciserver_heasoft -> sciserver_ciao -> sciserver_fermi -> sciserver_xmmsas -> heasarc6.30
+  sciserver-base -> sciserver-jupyter -> sciserver-anaconda -> heasoft -> ciao -> fermi -> xmmsas -> heasarc

-In the final image, the default conda environment is heasoft.
-There are three other evironments to handle ciao, fermi and xmmsas analysis software.
+In the final `heasarc` image, there are 4 environments from heasarc plus the `py39` which is created in `sciserver-anaconda` as a general python environment.

+The 4 `heasarc` conda environments are: `heasoft` (default), `ciao`, `fermi` and `xmmsas`.

-The data folder is expected to be mounted to /FTP in the final image.
-A link to that folder is also make in the user's home direcoty: /home/idies/workspace/headata/FTP.
+The data folder is expected to be mounted to `/home/idies/workspace/headata/FTP`.
+A link to that folder is also made in `/FTP`.

+### Build The Image
+To build the full stack of images, run:
+`./build.py`

+To build a specifc image, say `fermi`:
+`./build.py fermi`

+This will build parent images.
+In this case: `sciserver-base`, `sciserver-jupyter`, `sciserver-anaconda`, `heasoft`, `ciao` and  `fermi`.

+### Run The Image
-To build the images, run `./build_images.csh`, and then to run the last image:
+To run the image:
+`docker run --rm -it -p 8888:8888 heasarc -v /data/location/FTP:/FTP /opt/startup.sh`

+where:
-`docker run --rm -it -p 8888:8888 heasarc -v /FTP:/FTP /opt/startup.sh` where `-v /FTP:/FTP` mounts a local /FTP location to /FTP inside the container. `/opt/startup.sh` is the script that launches jupyterlab in port 8888 by default. `8888:8888` means the local 8888 port is mapped to the 8888 port of the conatiner.
-So the jupyter server should be available in the local machine at: `https://127.0.0.1:8888/lab`
+- `-v /data/location/FTP:/FTP` mounts a local `/data/location/FTP` location to `/FTP` inside the container.
+- `/opt/startup.sh` is the script that launches jupyterlab in port 8888 by default.
+- `8888:8888` means the local 8888 port is mapped to the 8888 port of the conatiner.
+So the jupyter server should be available in the local machine at: `https://localhost:8888/lab`

-Starting from sciserver-ubuntu18, we have the following images:

-### sciserver_heasoft:
+### Updating The Images

-- Use sciserver-ubuntu18 as a base image.
-If starting from an image with different name (e.g. dockerregistry:443/sciserver-ubuntu18), create a new tag first: `docker tag dockerregistry:443/sciserver-ubuntu18 sciserver-ubuntu18`

-- User `apt-get` to download the linux compilers and libraries needed to compile heasoft

-- Delete the miniconda version from sciserver-ubuntu18 and install fresh version.

-- Install mamba, which is a faster version of conda.
+The `build.py` script reads the image names and version from `build.json`.
+Updating the images will depend which one is being updated, as follows:

+- `heasoft`: updating the version number in `build.json` is sufficient.
+- `ciao`: The image always downloads and install the latest version at the build time. `build.json` needs to be updated manually to reflect the new version number.
+- `fermi`: similar to `ciao`
+- `xmmsas`: Update the version number in `build.json`, and if an Ubuntu version other than 20.04 is used, `UBUNTU_VERSION` needs to updated in `xmmsas/Dockerfile` (TODO: read automatically from the json file).

+### Description Of The Images
+In the folloing, each image starts with the image before it.

+In the case of the versioned `heasarc` images, each image starts with the one before it with `latest` tag, rather than tracking individual versions.

+#### sciserver-base:
+Starts from Ubuntu v20.04, creates `idies` user and install some base linux tools

+#### sciserver-jupyter:
+- Installs nodejs, miniconda3, jupyter and jupyterlab
+- Exposes port 8888 and adds a basic `startup.sh` script that launches jupyterlab

+#### sciserver-anaconda:
+Creates a `py39` conda environment, with standard anaconda packages.

+#### heasoft
+- Install ubuntu packages needed to build heasoft.
-- Create a conda enivrenment called heasoft, and install heasotpy dependencies in it.
+- create a `heasoft` conda environment and install heasoftpy requirements from the `requirements.txt` file.

-- Download, configure, build and install heasoftpy.
-To ensure that the heasoft build uses the newly created conda envirenment, define a variable: `PYHTON=${CONDA}/envs/heasoft/bin/python`
+- Download heasoft and remove a few large files to keep the image size small.
+Link to them from `/FTP` that is available in production.
+- configure and build heasoft as usual.
 - Make modifications to the xspec setup so it works on sciserver.

-- Delete the source code, and saves the build logs to /opt/heasoft.

-- Add heasoft and caldb initalization to .bashrc/.cshrc.
-Also add a script to `$CONDA/envs/heasoft/etc/conda/activate.d`.
-Any script there will be executed whenever the heasoft conda envirenment is activated.
+- Add initialization code to `miniconda3/envs/heasoft/etc/conda/activate.d` so it runs whenever the conda environment is activated.

-### sciserver_ciao:

-- Use sciserver_heasoft as a base image.

-- Create a new conda environment: ciao

-- Install ciao and related packages using conda (or mamba) using the relevant channel.

-### sciserver_fermi:

-- Use sciserver_ciao as a base image.
+- Add `conda activate heasoft` to .bashrc etc so it is the default environment when running the terminal.

+#### ciao
+- Follow instructions from [The Chandra X-ray center](https://cxc.cfa.harvard.edu/ciao/threads/ciao_install_conda/) for installing `ciao` using `conda`.
+- Remove large files to save space and link to them from the `/FTP` area that is available in production.

+#### fermi
+- Follow instructions from [the Fermitools page](https://github.com/fermi-lat/Fermitools-conda/wiki/Installation-Instructions).  and install the pakcages to a conda environment `fermi`
+- Add a script to `miniconda3/envs/fermi/etc/conda/activate.d/` to supress some of warning messages.

+#### xmmsas
-- Create a new conda environment: fermi
+- Create a conda environment `xmmsas`.
+- Download and install SAS following standard instructions.

-- Install fermi and related packages using conda (or mamba).
+- Install any python packages to `xmmsas`

-### sciserver_xmmsas:

-- Use sciserver_fermi as a base image.

-- Create a new conda environment: xmmsas

-- Download & install sas ensuring that a variable PYTHON is defined to point to the executable from the xmmsas environment: `ENV SAS_PYTHON=/home/${sciserver_user}/miniconda3/envs/xmmsas/bin/python`

-- Install python dependencies of sas in the conda environment xmmsas.
-Not all packages are available through conda, so we use pip.

-- Add sas initalization to .bashrc/.cshrc.
-Also add a script to `$CONDA/envs/xmmsas/etc/conda/activate.d`.
-Any script there will be executed whenever the xmmsas conda envirenment is activated.
+- Define `SAS_DIR` and `SAS_CCFPATH` in a script that run whenever the `xmmsas` environment is activated.

 ### heasarc:
 This is the final image that will be used by the enduser.

-- Use sciserver_xmmsas as a base image.

-- Here we are using the heasoft conda environment to install jupyter as this is our default environment.
-If conflicts between, what is needed here and the heasoft environment arise, a separate conda env can be created to handle jupyterlab.
-The first step is to modify the SHELL so all subsequenct commands are executed within the heasoft environment, and install jupyterlab.
+- Here we are using the heasoft as our default environment, and we have notejs already installed system-wide in `sciserver-jupyter` above.
+- Install any additional linux software: e.g. `vim`, `unzip` etc.

-- Install the WWT extension (requires nodejs).
+- Install the WWT jupyterlab extension.
 - Add all the conda environment created so far as kernels.
 Remove the default python3 kernel as we are setting heasoft as the default.

-- Install extra python libraries that the user may find useful.
+- Install extra python libraries that the user may find useful from `requirements.txt`.
 Also install the sciserver python package.
+- Install any additional jupyterlab extensions: e.g. `jupyterlab-git`
+- Rebuild jupyterlab activate extension.
 - As root, copy some useful files to their location.

-- Rebuild jupyterlab activate extension.
+- Clone sciserver_cookbooks git repo, and setup the default landing page.